pact-2022/pact-2022.github.io/submission-instructions.md

     it.
 We suggest that you use only the four widely used printer fonts:
     Times, Helvetica, Courier and Symbol.

+Please submit your work via the paper submission site at <https://pact22.hotcrp.com/>.
 ## Conflicts of Interest

 To ensure a fair and high-quality reviewing process we ask ALL authors